 The whole idea was to create a place to collect all the memories and inspiration of this author.
 Since 1910, the society to memorize Multatuli was established and took as one of its aims collecting manuscripts and objects linked to the writers past.

 If you like history, literature and are interested to know more about the Netherlands during the colonial years and their hegemonic period as one of the most dominant countries in the world, you may definitely swing by and give this museum a chance.
 It won’t disappoint.

 The Westergasfabriek used to be a factory constructed to produce gas.
 This was ultimately used to light up the streets of Amsterdam.

 Nowadays, it is an environmentally friendly place in the middle of this big and beautiful park, where you will be able to find cafes, restaurants, shops and some exhibitions and galleries.

 These exhibitions and art galleries are for free, for anyone to enter and see for themselves.

 It’s a lovely idea to go for a walk or bike ride around and explore, from Haarlemmerdijk, following the shopping street of Haarlemmerstraat to the end.

 The Eye Film Museum is one of the most beautiful buildings in Amsterdam.
-If you cross with the ferry (also for free) you will get to the other side of the River Ij and then to the building.
+If you cross with the ferry (free ferry) you will get to the other side of the River Ij and then to the building.